aevilla160/hpc_docs/docs/README.md

-# Cyberinfrastructure and Research Technologies
+# Cyberinfrastructure and Research Technologies <!-- {docsify-ignore-all} -->

+UC Merced's [Cyberinfrastructure
-UC Merced's <a href=“https://it.ucmerced.edu/CIRT”>Cyberinfrastructure and Research Technologies (CIRT)</a> team strives to bring research computing, high-speed networking, and advanced visualization to campus researchers across all disciplines.
+and Research Technologies (CIRT)](https://it.ucmerced.edu/CIRT) team strives to bring research computing, high-speed networking, and advanced visualization to campus researchers across all disciplines.